MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 ```

 Once you understand the basics of the `az <resource type name> create` pattern, it becomes easy to create anything.
 Following are
-some popular Azure resource types and the corresponding Azure CLI create command to create them:
+some popular Azure resource types and the corresponding Azure CLI create commands to create them:

 ```
 Resource Type               Azure CLI create command